endj/JFokus-2022-Trustly-Competition-Answers/web3/Solution.md

 When we add a new investor to our project, we just increment the 25th index in our array.

-Every day we can just shuffle our array 1 step to the left to indicate investors loosing patience.
+Every day we can just shuffle our array 1 step to the left to indicate investors losing patience.
 To get the valuation of the coin we can just sum up the counts of the array.